-Excessive payment surcharging reports by top 5 industries
+Excessive payment surcharging reports by top 5 industries 1 January 2023 to 30 June 2024

 Excessive surcharging issues are more prevalent in small and micro businesses

 The data from reports to the ACCC indicates that alleged excessive surcharging issues are most common in sectors that have a high proportion of small and micro businesses operating in localised areas, in particular the food and beverage services sector.
 This aligns with data quoted in the RBA's consultation issues paper as indicating that the hospitality sector is the biggest adopter of card payment surcharges in recent times.